asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 # Conclusion

-Now that [mirage is out]() there is no more reason to _"spin up 2 servers just so you can develop a button"_ or to have local mocked data.
+Now that [mirage is out]() there is no more reason to _"spin up 2 servers just so you can develop a button"_.

-Mirage enables you to develop your frontend with the same exact concerns you would have if you would be developing against a server, but it makes it easier to simulate states, more important **you're not ignoring the network**.
+Mirage enables you to develop your frontend with the same exact concerns you would have if you would be developing against a server, but it makes it easier to simulate states.

+More important than that **you're not ignoring the network**.